 You will need:

 This recording box is super easy to make.
-Simply stick the acoustic foam panels to the inside of the box with adhesive spray glue, ensuring that the open side of the box is left uncovered.
+Stick the acoustic foam panels to the inside of the box with adhesive spray glue, ensuring that the open side of the box is left uncovered.

 You also don’t have to use a cardboard box if you don’t have one.
-Any storage box will do, which means you also don’t have to worry about gluing the acoustic foam panels if they stay upright.
+Any storage box will do, so you don’t have to worry about gluing the acoustic foam panels if they stay upright.

 Blanket Booth